fredb1145/-jainj-coin/README.md

 Developers, NGOs, and innovators are welcome to collaborate.
 Fork this repo, open issues, or share feedback to strengthen the $JAINJ ecosystem.

-> Contributions are reviewed by **Gotland Labs** to maintain transparency and project integrity.
+> Contributions are reviewed by **jainj** to maintain transparency and project integrity.

 ---